CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

 - **Problem**: Not all secrets work from a synced source.

-  **Solution**: Unfortunately not all secrets will work from AKV.
+  **Solution**: Unfortunately, not all secrets will work from AKV.
 An example of this is the `acr-registry-credentials` secret.
-For a secret to be synchronised, it must first be mounted to a pod.
+For a secret to be synchronized, it must first be mounted to a pod.
 However, you cannot pull the image for the pod if the secret does not exist.

   There are ways around this such as having a generic pod that is deployed pre-helm install, but this is not a scenario we support.